PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * The Memstatic driver is a memory static driver that expires when the script execution ends.
 * Mongodb
   * A very high-performance NoSQL driver using a key-value pair system.
+  * :new: Is now a composer extension separated from the Phpfastcache core as of v9.2: `phpfastcache/mongodb-extension`
 * Predis
   * A high-performance memory driver using a in-memory data structure storage.
 Less efficient than Redis driver as it is an embedded library.
 * Redis/Rediscluster